nesteagle/nesteagle/README.md

 **Undergraduate Teaching Assistant**, UBC (Vancouver, Canada)
 *September 2025 – Present*

-- Helping teach first-year students and improve course experience in labs, office hours, and personalized support on the student forum
+- Helping teach first-year students and improve course experience in labs, office hours; guiding learning on the student forum
 - Collaborating with a teaching team of 40; grading students' work (Gradescope) and invigilating exams

 ## Connect